Lexus NX Review 2025: Price, specs & boot space

 As ever, to get the best from the plug-in hybrid model, you'll need to charge it regularly.
 This is best done via a 7kW home wallbox charger, which will top up the battery in around 2.5 hours at a cost of around £3 (depending on your home electricity tariff).

-Standard equipment on the entry-level Lexus NX includes a 9.8 touchscreen infotainment system (with Apple CarPlay and Android Auto), a 10-speaker Pioneer audio system (including CD player) and leather seats (heated in the front).
+Standard equipment on the entry-level Lexus NX Urban includes a 9.8 touchscreen infotainment system (with Apple CarPlay and Android Auto), a 10-speaker Pioneer audio system (including CD player) and leather seats (heated in the front).
 You also get a powered tailgate, 18-inch alloy wheels, bi-LED headlights with automatic main beam, rain-sensing wipers and the Lexus Safety System+ suite of safety and driver assistance systems.

-On top of that, there's the Premium Plus Pack.
-That adds four-eye LED headlights, headlight cleaners, 20-inch alloy wheels with run-flat tyres, smooth leather upholstery, eight-way electrically adjustable front seats (NX 350h), heated rear seats, heated and ventilated front seats, digital cockpit, panoramic camera, head-up display and customisable ambient lighting.
+The Premium Plus adds 20-inch alloy wheels, smooth leather upholstery, heated rear seats, heated and ventilated front seats, digital cockpit, 360-degree panoramic camera, head-up display and customisable ambient lighting with 64 shades of colour illumination.

 The Lexus NX F Sport builds on the Premium Plus Pack with 20-inch F Sport alloy wheels and adaptive suspension.
 F Sport exterior styling includes a black mesh grille, black roof rails and black door mirror covers.
 Inside, you'll find an F Sport leather steering wheel, a leather gear lever and aluminium sports pedals.
 You can also build on the Lexus NX F Sport with the Takumi Pack, which adds a 17-speaker Mark Levinson premium sound system (on the Lexus NX 350h), a digital rear-view mirror, automated parking and additional features of the Safety System+ (Front Cross Traffic Alert and Lane Change Assist).
 There's also a panoramic sunroof on the NX 350h and a standard sunroof on the NX 450h+.